About Shawn Kennedy, MA, RN, FAAN, editor-in-chief (emerita)

 The institution of ‘No-Lift’ policies.

 Then came electric beds, overhead lifts and transfer stretchers, and “No Lift” policies, which were based on data from the Occupational Safety and Health Administration (OSHA) on the frequency of injuries and supported by nursing organizations.
-Many hospitals and nursing homes implemented safe patient handling […]
+Many hospitals and nursing homes implemented safe patient handling and mobility […]

 Violence Against Health Care Workers: Time for a Zero Tolerance Approach